Warren Johnson: Career

 In 1995, Johnson had one of the biggest comebacks in NHRA history.
 After the alleged season ending vandalism of the cars driven by Darrell Alderman and Scott Geoffrion, Johnson started gaining points, and had gained over 500 points with the season half completed to clinch the championship that year.

-In 1997, he became the first NHRA Pro Stock driver to exceed 200 mph with a pass of 200.13 mph at Richmond, Virginia.
+In 1997, Johnson became the first NHRA Pro Stock driver to exceed 200 mph with a pass of 200.13 mph at Richmond, Virginia.
 He became the first Pro Stock driver to make a sub-6.9-second pass with a 6.894-second run at Richmond, Va.
 In 2006, Johnson reached his 500th career race.

-On May 2, 2010, at age 66, Warren became the oldest professional winner in NHRA history, as he won the AAA Midwest Nationals in Madison Illinois.
+On May 2, 2010, at age 66, Johnson became the oldest professional winner in NHRA history, as he won the AAA Midwest Nationals in Madison Illinois.

 Johnson was a member of the Kiz Toys’ Board of Advisors.
 Kiz Toys was a toy company based out of Cumming, Georgia, and Johnson advised the company on automotive aspects of the KizMoto line, Kiz Toys’ initial product line.
 Johnson reviewed product designs and development on an ongoing basis and offered suggestions on current and future products associated with KizMoto.
 The company is now defunct, and rebranded as Kiz Studios, an independent video game and entertainment studio, with offices in Atlanta, Ga. and Charleston, S.C.
 As of May 2010, he won the National Hot Rod Association's Pro Stock championship in six seasons and 97 NHRA national events.
 Johnson is also a two time IHRA champion in the Mountain Motor Pro Stock division.